Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Miscellaneous

-The size of a baby's head is 25% of the length of its entire body.
-The head size of an adult is only one-eighth of the height.
+The size of a baby's head is 25% of the length of his entire body.
+The head size of an adult is only one-eighth of height.

-The colder it is in the bedroom, the more likely you are to have a nightmare.
+The colder your bedroom, the more likely you are to have a nightmare.

-Tears and mucus contain an enzyme that can destroy the shell of many bacteria, thus protecting us from infection.
+Tears and mucus contain an enzyme that can destroy the membranes of many bacteria, thus protecting us from infection.

 In half an hour, the human body produces enough energy to bring 4 liters of water to a boil.